jlblumberg/notesapp-js/README.md

 ## <a name="Outline">Outline</a>

-Build a notes app in pairs
+Build a single page web app using JavaScript.

 ## <a name="Specifications">Specifications</a>

-Build a single page web app using JavaScript.
+Build a notes app in which users can make new notes and view existing notes.

 ## <a name="User_Stories">User Stories</a>